 How often do you ask yourself what would happen to your KiwiSaver account after you pass away?
 We bet not very often.

 Inland Revenue states that around 60% of New Zealanders have a KiwiSaver account and more than NZD$5 million are withdrawn annually due to death.
-Despite such statistics, the majority of Kiwis do not pay significant attention to the protection of their assets including their KiwiSaver account after their death.
+Despite such statistics, the majority of Kiwis do not pay significant attention to the protection of their assets including their account after their death.

 We have come across a few misconceptions related to the discussion on ‘What will happen to my KiwiSaver money if I die’ and would like to debunk the myths below right off the bat.

 You’re probably pretty curious as to what really happens.
 The good news is that according to Inland Revenue, the savings will be paid to your estate once you pass away.
 However, the time and convenience of such a transfer to your closest relatives will depend on your KiwiSaver Balance and the presence of your last will.
+Without a will, accessing KiwiSaver balances can be a lengthy process.

 Let’s look at the two scenarios you might encounter: